antcalcagni/fIRTree/README.md

 eusflat21: It contains scripts and data used for the EUSFLAT21 paper contribution https://arxiv.org/abs/2102.02025

-paper: It containts scripts and data related to the research paper https://arxiv.org/abs/2102.04273
+paper: It containts scripts and data related to the research paper https://arxiv.org/abs/2102.04273 (published version: https://www.sciencedirect.com/science/article/pii/S0165011422000215)